Ready to explore Canadice? Here's everything you need to know before you go!

 This trail hasn't been captured yet.
 Be the first to share your adventure!Trail description

 Canadice Lake sits quietly in New York's Finger Lakes region as the smallest and most pristine of the eleven lakes.
-What makes this 3-mile-long body of water special isn't its size, but its completely undeveloped shoreline and the network of trails that wind through the surrounding Bristol Hills.
+What makes this special isn't its size, but its completely undeveloped shoreline and the network of trails that wind through the surrounding Hemlock-Canadice State Forest.
 Unlike its busier neighbors, Canadice remains protected as a water reservoir for Rochester, which means you'll find crystal-clear waters, abundant wildlife, and hiking trails that feel genuinely remote despite being easily accessible from major roads.

-The lake occupies a narrow glacial valley flanked by forested hills that rise several hundred feet above the water.
+The lake occupies a narrow glacial valley with forested hills surrounding the water.
 Dense stands of maple, oak, and hemlock create a canopy that explodes with color each fall, while the understory supports a rich ecosystem of ferns, wildflowers, and berry bushes.
-The terrain around Canadice varies from gentle lakeside paths to more challenging climbs up the surrounding ridges, offering hikers multiple ways to experience this protected landscape.
+The terrain around Canadice varies from gentle lakeside paths to more challenging climbs, offering approximately 150 meters of total elevation gain for hikers exploring the full trail network and connecting routes in the surrounding hills.

 Trail Network and Hiking Options

-The trails around Canadice Lake cater to different hiking preferences and fitness levels.
+The main Canadice Lake trail is a 12.2 km looped trail graded as Easy to moderate difficulty, starting and ending in the Town of Canadice, Ontario County.
 Well-maintained paths circle portions of the lake, providing relatively easy walking with frequent water views and opportunities to spot wildlife along the shoreline.
-These lakeside routes typically take 2-3 hours to complete at a leisurely pace, with minimal elevation changes that make them accessible for most hikers.
+These lakeside routes provide the option for shorter walks with minimal elevation changes that make them accessible for most hikers.

-For those seeking more elevation gain, trails climb into the Bristol Hills surrounding the lake, offering approximately 150 meters of vertical ascent through mixed hardwood and coniferous forest.
-These higher routes reward hikers with occasional glimpses of the lake below and broader views of the Finger Lakes region.
+The full 12.2 km loop incorporates approximately 150 meters of vertical ascent through mixed hardwood and coniferous forest, offering views of the lake and the broader Finger Lakes region.
+These higher routes reward hikers with occasional glimpses of the lake below and broader vistas.
 The terrain includes some rocky sections and root-crossed paths typical of New York's glaciated landscape, but nothing requiring technical skills or special equipment.

+Connected trail systems include Rob's Trail Preserve, owned by the Nature Conservancy, which provides memorial trails connecting Hemlock Lake and Canadice Lake through the Hemlock-Canadice State Forest.
+The Canadice Lake Haul Road offers a 6 km doubletrack alternative for those seeking different terrain.
 The rustic character of these trails means you'll encounter natural obstacles like fallen logs and seasonal mud, particularly during spring snowmelt and after heavy rains.
 Trail markers exist but aren't always frequent, so paying attention to your route becomes part of the hiking experience.
-The paths connect to the broader trail network in the Bristol Hills, allowing for longer adventures if you want to extend your day on the trails.

 Wildlife and Natural Features